 • BA in Mathematics, National Changhua University of Education, Taiwan

 Responsibilities & affiliations

-- Course Organiser for Professional Graduate Diploma in Education - PGDE (Secondary mathematics) Moray House School of Education, University of Edinburgh
+- Mathematics Strand Leader for Professional Graduate Diploma in Education - PGDE Secondary mathematics, Moray House School of Education, University of Edinburgh

 Member of Editorial board: